-To help businesses really understand their customer journey, whether that be online or offline, the AIDA marketing model can be applied.
-Traditional AIDA marketing has been adapted across the past three centuries and can be used to help understand and guide future digital marketing strategies.
+AIDA marketing can be applied to help businesses really understand their customer journey, whether that be online or offline.
+The traditional AIDA marketing model has been adapted across the past three centuries and can be used to help understand and guide future digital marketing strategies.

 AIDA model marketing, also known as the conversion funnel, is the process we use to slowly nurture prospective customers through every single touchpoint throughout their customer journey, with the intention of eventually converting.